Product Strategy: Understanding Product Positioning

-Product positioning aims to make your product occupy a distinct place in the market and in the mind of the costumer.
+Product positioning aims to make your product occupy a distinct place in the market and in the mind of the customer.
 It’s basically how consumers understand what your product has to offer and how it differs from the main competitors.
-It’s a battle for the mind of the consumer, where the goal is to become the ‘top of mind’ product for a certain target market.
+It’s a battle for the mind of the consumer, where the goal is to become the ‘top of mind’ product for a specific target market.

 Aside from these messages, it is important to understand that a successful product position is so much more than communication, it’s achieved by a combined effort of the entire marketing mix.
 And in the end, the customer is the one that has the final saying about the value (perceived or not) of your product.
 It’s all about perception, the way consumers perceive a product is even more significant that its design or value.

-But before you can position your product, you must first analyse and define your target market and understand their needs and priorities.
+But before you can position your product, you must first analyze and define your target market and understand their needs and priorities.

 Segmentation, Targeting and Positioning

-Product positioning is a part of a marketing framework known as the SPT model, which stand for Segmentation, Targeting and Positioning.
-By analysing the marketing, this process helps you identify your target customer and develop a successful product positioning.
+Product positioning is a part of a marketing framework known as the SPT model, which stands for Segmentation, Targeting, and Positioning.
+By analyzing marketing, this process helps you identify your target customer and develop successful product positioning.

 Through market research and segmentation process, you can determine which are the best audiences that have the potential to generate sales.
 In this phase, it’s up to you to decide how advance you want to segment the market in order to better positioning your product.
 From simply identifying a target customer based on demographic and psychographic attributes, to study their purchasing behaviors and needs.